 - Eggs: For best results, we suggest using room temperature eggs.
 That is the best way to use eggs when baking.

-- Butte: Melt the butter before adding to the ingredients.
+- Butter: Melt the butter before adding to the ingredients.
 Use unsalted.

 - Spices: Just like the pumpkin pie you love, this pie has cinnamon, nutmeg, and ginger.
 The flavors of fall and the holidays.